 This recipe is one of my favorites of the fall and winter season.
 You can use almost anything to stuff it with; get creative.
 I am sharing my own recipe, which has American Italian flavor notes with ingredients from around the globe.

-2 acorn squash, bisected and de seeded
+2 acorn squash, bisected and de-seeded

-1 small butternut squash OR acorn squash, peeled and cut into ½ inch cubes
+1 small butternut squash or acorn squash, peeled and cut into 12 inch cubes

 1 cup of cooked quinoa, per package instructions (or other grain or rice of your choice)

 1 cup of rye berries (or another grain of your choosing)

 1/2 cup of sherry or other dry, high proof alcohol (optional)

 Preheat oven to 350 degrees F

 1. Toss the cubed squash with oil, salt, pepper, and half of the spice mixture and pour into a sheet pan; Rub the halved squash with oil and sprinkle with salt & pepper, and place them skin side down on another sheet pan.

 2. Bake both whole and cubed squash.
 The cubed squash will be done in about 15- 20 minutes.
 Remove from oven and place in a bowl to cool; The whole squash will be done in about 15-20 minutes more, or until a knife can be easlily inserted through the squash, but it has not lost its shape.
 Remove and drain liquid.